-A cataract is any cloudiness or opacity of the lens of the eye, which is normally crystal clear.
-Cataracts can be very tiny, in which case, they do not interfere with vision, or they can affect the entire lens, resulting in severe loss of vision.
+A cataract is any cloudiness or opacity of the natural lens of the eye, which is normally crystal clear.
+There are many types of cataracts.
+Some cataracts are small and do not interfere with vision.
+Other cataracts are large and cause severe vision loss.
 [See figure 1].

-No. Some cataracts are small and/or off-center in the lens.
+No. Some cataracts are small and/or off center in the lens.
 These cataracts do not need to be removed because vision develops normally, even if the cataract is left in place.

 Cataract surgery performed by an experienced surgeon is generally very safe.
 However, no surgical procedure is without risks.
-The risks of pediatric cataract surgery include infection, retinal detachment, development of glaucoma, displacement of the intraocular lens, development of capsular cloudiness and development of vitreous cloudiness.
+The risks of pediatric cataract surgery include infection, inflammation, retinal detachment, development of glaucoma, displacement of the intraocular lens, development of capsular cloudiness and development of vitreous cloudiness.

 The lens inside in the eye focuses light so the eye gets a clear image whether viewing in the distance or up close.
 Once the lens is removed, it can no longer focus light inside the eye.
-There are several methods to restore focusing ability of the eye: 1) a permanent intraocular lens implant (IOL) is sometimes placed inside the eye at the time of cataract surgery, 2) a contact lens can be placed on the surface of the eye. (contact lenses have to be removed and cleaned regularly), 3) glasses can be used to focus the light rays.
-Cataract glasses are often very thick and cause magnification. so they are generally not a good option when only one eye is affected.
+There are several methods to restore focusing ability of the eye: 1) a permanent IOL is placed inside the eye, 2) a contact lens can be placed on the surface of the eye (contact lenses have to be removed and cleaned regularly), 3) glasses can be used to focus the light rays.
+Glasses once the cataract is removed are often very thick and cause magnification, so they are generally not a good option when only one eye is affected.
 They can also limit the visual field of the affected eye(s).

 The Pediatric Glaucoma and Cataract Family Association.